LIVE ONLINE COURSES 2021

-TISSUE REPAIR: IMPLICATION TO MANUAL THERAPISTS
+TISSUE REPAIR: IMPLICATIONS TO MANUAL AND PHYSICAL THERAPISTS

 Prof. Tim Watson

 Dates: 27 + 28 Jan 2021 • 19:00 - 21:00 UK time (7 - 9:00 pm GMT)

 What is the difference between muscle and connective tissue repair?

 What are the time scales for tissue repair?

 What is successful repair and how is it determined?

 Can tissue damage be assessed and is pain an indication of severity of injury?